siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 215 Two-Aspect Origin of the Weak-Field Factor of Two.md

 So the weak-field factor of two should not be explained by arbitrary constitutive symmetry.
-It belongs more deeply to the two-aspect stress structure of the probe itself.
+It belongs more deeply to the two-aspect stress structure of the probe itself and to the sign-symmetric axial loading by a static toroidal closure.

-Appendix 216 makes the remaining step more precise by deriving the full leading weak-field interaction class for a static mass closure and reducing the gravity problem to one remaining coefficient in that class.
+Appendix 216 completes that weak exterior derivation directly from axial transport.